-The Galilee Foundation Scholarship Programme is arguably the largest and most comprehensive independent programme available to Palestinian students in the region.
+Our core programme gives Palestinian students access to higher education without sacrificing their identity.
+The programme is arguably the largest & most comprehensive independent programme available to Palestinian students in the region.

-250 students per year
+250 students every year

-Workshops and volunteer days
+Workshops & volunteer days

-Our students are required to participate in workshops such in workshops that focus on Time Management, Critical Thinking and Career Preparation, which help them throughout their studies as well as improve their everyday vocational skills.
+Our students are required to participate in workshops such in workshops that focus on Time Management, Critical Thinking & Career Preparation, which help them throughout their studies as well as improve their everyday vocational skills.

-Giving Back to the Community
+Giving back to the community

 Giving back is an important part of the Scholarship Programme where our students commit to volunteer work with local civil society organisations.
-Every year about 3,500 people, mostly children and youth, benefit directly from the volunteering programme.
+Every year about 3,500 people, mostly children & youth, benefit directly from the volunteering programme.

-Scholarship Programme in the Occupied Palestinian Territories
+Scholarship Programme in the Occupied Territories

 We partnered with Al-Quds University (AQU) by financially supporting 16 high-achieving but disadvantaged Palestinian students from the West Bank.